 At St. John’s Episcopal Church, we believe that outreach is a natural outgrowth of our faith.
-Through our seven signature outreach ministries, we serve God by serving others.
+Through our eight signature outreach ministries, we serve God by serving others.
 Email the Rev. David Olson at email@example.com.

 Most of the outreach ministries provide opportunities for families and groups who want to serve the Lord together.
 If you would like help discerning which outreach ministry may be right for you or your family, please contact: (540) 343-9341